malc-u/SomeoneKnowsSomething/README.md

 ### Home page

 1. Head-word with sub-title of the page "True Crime Podcasts" that is reminiscent of a tape "POLICE LINE DO NOT CROSS".
-2. Picture of a phone with earphones attached reffering to listening on the go.
+2. Picture of a phone with earphones attached referring to listening on the go.
-3. Question "Already registered?" and button linkin to Login page directly next to it.
+3. Question "Already registered?" and button linking to Login page directly next to it.

 ### Register page